Sue-wesh/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 state-id INT, can’t be null and must be a FOREIGN KEY that references to id of the states table name VARCHAR(256) can’t be null

+8. Cities of California
+lists all the cities of California that can be found in the database The states table contains only one record where name = California Results must be sorted in ascending order by cities.id

+9. Cities by States
+lists all cities contained in the database
+Each record should display: cities.id - cities.name - states.name
+Results must be sorted in ascending order by cities.id You can use only one SELECT statement